joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/16/world/europe/russian-artist-putin-killed-poland.html

 **Election Live Updates: Mike Collins Wins G.O.P.
 Nomination to Challenge Jon Ossoff in Georgia**\
-`Primary results for Senate and governor are arriving in Alabama, Oklahoma and Georgia.
-The nation’s capital is holding a primary to succeed Mayor Muriel Bowser, who is not seeking re-election.`\
+`In Oklahoma, Representative Kevin Hern won the Republican nomination for Senate.
+More results are arriving in Georgia, Alabama and Washington, D.C.`\
 https://www.nytimes.com/live/2026/06/16/us/georgia-oklahoma-alabama-elections

 **The Battle With Anthropic Is the Start of a New Kind of Conflict**\